 Wow, that was a long paragraph.
 Anyways, I have to get my girl dressed and to school in about ten, so happy day all!
+Oh, tried painting yarn for the first time:

 Didn't go so well.
 But that's ok hopefully it'll be better next time!